 To date, more than 43,000 environmental officers have received training from its programs.

 Daily cumulative fines with no upper limit－a powerful tool in deterring and regulating polluters－were adopted in the Environmental Protection Law based on the experience of the United States, Zhang said.
 China"s law took effect in 2015.
 He added that the permit system is also a major step in pollution control.

 It"s time, he said, to "summarize and understand what China has gone through, and we can help to share that experience with other countries that are in the middle of this, or that are going to face it soon".

 For example, India is suffering severe air pollution, and China"s experience in creating countermeasures could help.

 "Countries participating in the Belt and Road Initiative are a good place to share China"s accumulated experience－or at least to reference it," Zhang said.

 "The low-hanging fruit is gone.
-More challenges are in front of us, and it"s just the beginning."cool wristbands personalized silicone bracelets printable wristbands customize your own bracelet the wristband factory
+More challenges are in front of us, and it"s just the beginning."lost child wristband silicone bracelet maker printable wristbands the wristband factory silicone rubber bands